Skip to content

 Nearby Accommodations

 Camping is not permitted at Umpqua Hot Springs, but you can stay at the nearest campground, Toketee Lake Campground, which is only 3 miles, or an 8-minute drive, from the trailhead for Umpqua Hot Springs.
 Toketee Lake is open year-round, features 32 sites, is reservations-only (min 2 days in advance), and costs $10 per night.
-If you’re visiting the hot springs between May and October, you can also stay at East Lemolo Campground, which features 15 primitive reservations-only sites also for $10 per night.
+If you’re visiting the hot springs between May and October, you can also stay at East Lemolo Campground, which features 15 primitive reservations-only sites for $10 per night.
 East Lemolo is 4.6 miles, or 13 minutes, away from the trailhead.

 For those who prefer a cabin, tiny home, glamping tent, or RV spot, Umpqua’s Last Resort is only 16 miles away from the hot springs.
 Nightly rates range from $35 to $199, depending on how fancy you’ll want to be.
 You can also stay 10 miles away at Lemolo Lake Resort, which offers similar tent, RV, and cabin sites.